jeffgillan/r-script-containerized/README.md

 writeRaster(DTM, filename="DTM_test.tif", format="GTiff", datatype='FLT4S', overwrite=TRUE)
 ```

+## How to Containerize with Docker

+Containerization begins with the creation of a dockerfile.

+`touch dockerfile`

 ```
+#Use the rocker/geospatial image as the base image.
+This image contains most of the software dependencies we need for our R script.
 FROM rocker/geospatial:latest

 WORKDIR /home/rstudio

+#Install an additional R package that is not included in the rocker/geospatial image
 RUN R -e "install.packages('RCSF', dependencies=TRUE, repos='http://cran.rstudio.com/')"

+#Copy the R script into the container.
+It will be copyed to the working directory specified above.
 COPY pointcloud_to_DTM.R .

+#Expose the port the Rstudeo server will run on
 EXPOSE 8787

 CMD ["/init"]